Jonathan E. Lass

 With both general counsel and law firm experience, Jonathan Lass pursues a practical problem-solving approach to effectively achieve his clients’ goals.
 He provides thoughtful legal advisement, clear drafting, and strategic negotiation throughout each transaction, project, or litigation.

-Jonathan assists clients with technology, corporate, and intellectual property transactions, projects, and litigations.
+Jonathan has decades of experience assisting clients with technology, corporate, and intellectual property projects and litigation.

 Jonathan’s technology law experience includes joint development transactions, SAAS-based hosted services transactions, software licensing transactions, open source licensing transactions, outsourcing and off-shoring transactions, information governance projects, and cyber security and data breach projects.
 Jonathan has experience assisting government agencies outsourcing operations through an RFP and assisting private industry vying for government contracts.